 What to Pack

-The time of the year you visit will dictate the type of clothing it is appropriate to bring.
-It would always be advisable to take a rain coat or a water proof windbreaker.
-For daytime activities, we suggest a wardrobe that is versatile, casual and comfortable.
+The time of the year will dictate the type of clothing it is appropriate to bring.
+For daytime activities, we suggest a wardrobe that is lightweight, versatile, casual and comfortable.
 It is recommended that “layered” clothing might offer the best comfort in a variety of conditions.
 Always expect the weather to be changeable.

 Beyond the normal wardrobe we suggest